 ”Mummy always did it.”40 Year old IT Senior Manager

 Tied his ties.

-So me, being the smart/suave US educated independent man I was, naturally did what any NRI Chooth would do.
-I grabbed the tie with my American swagger, smiled at little bunty/puthar crying in the corner about his incomplete windsor and saved the day by doing what I had been trained to do since my early teens.
+So me, being the smart/suave US educated independent man I was, naturally did what any NRI who thinks he’s better would do.
+I grabbed the tie with my American swagger, smiled at little bunty/puthar crying in the corner about his incomplete Windsor and saved the day by doing what I had been trained to do since college: